 MUSIC TECHNOLOGY COURSES

-Creative Music Technology - Beginners Level: Starts: Sat October 2017 (duration 5 weeks).
+Creative Music Technology - Beginners Level: Dates: 7 October- 4 November 2017 (duration 5 weeks).
 Saturdays 10am-1:30pm.
 Cost: £250.
 This course introduces the use of music software (GarageBand, Logic Pro, Reason) to write, record and produce music and provides information and guidance on how to set up your own home studio.

-Electronic Music Production: Starts October 2017 (duration 10 weeks).
+Electronic Music Production: Dates: 9 October-11 December 2017 (duration 10 weeks).
 Mondays 6-8pm.
-Cost: £250.
+Cost: £275.
 Learn how to create contemporary electronic and dance music using modern DAW, including Logic Pro, ProTools, Reason & Ableton Live.
 Participants will get the opportunity to develop an electronic music catalogue and they will improve their music creation and production skills.

-Creative Music Technology - Advanced level: Starts: Sat 22 April 2017 (duration 6 weeks).
+Creative Music Technology - Advanced level: Starts: Jan 2018.
 Saturdays 10am-1pm 2017 Cost: £270.
 Improve your music creation, mixing and production skills using today's most popular music production tools including Logic Pro and Pro Tools as used in a professional recording studio.

 Recording Studio Experience: Explore all aspects of recording and mixing in a professional recording studio and learn about mic placement and multi-tracking using Logic and Pro Tools with the help of an experienced sound engineer.
 Includes music industry advice session, social media for the modern musician and an insight in careers in the music industry.
 Dates: 25-27 October 2017, 14-16 February 2018, 30 May-1st June 2018.
 3-day programme.
 Time: 10:30am-4:30pm.
 Cost: £375 (1 participant. £600 (2-5 participants).
 Suitable for 14-19 year olds.

 Audio Services for Film Makers: Learn how to get the best out of your equipment, which microphones to choose for all situations and how to capture great audio each and everytime.
 Whether working on your own or in a small team, we will show you how to capture the very best audio for your project.
 Learn about Audio Editing, Sound Design, Foley & SFX recording, Noise Reduction, Mixing for Broadcast (understanding broadcast audio specifications/loudness specs etc).